Reflected BSDEs with two completely separated barriers and regulated trajectories in general filtration: Abstract

 \section{Abstract}

-In this paper, we study doubly reflected Backward Stochastic Differential Equations defined on probability spaces equipped with filtration satisfying only the usual assumptions of right continuity and completeness in the case where the barriers L and U don't satisfy any regularity assumption (without right continuity).
-We suppose that the barriers L and U and their left limits are completely separated and we show existence and uniqueness of the solution.
+{In this paper, we study doubly reflected Backward Stochastic Differential Equations defined on probability spaces equipped with filtration satisfying only the usual assumptions of right continuity and completeness in the case where the barriers $L$ and $U$ are not necessarily right continuous.
+We suppose that the barriers $L$ and $U$ and their left limits are completely separated and we show existence and uniqueness of the solution.}